Team-Jag/Do-or-die-fitness-tracker/README.md

 * Reflective discussion of the success of the project
 * Discussion of future work
 * Reflection on working practices of our group

+## ACKNOWLEDGMENTS
+We are incredibly thankful for the support and guidance of Simon Lock, Tom Bale, Pete Bennett, and Paul O'Dowd.
+We have learnt so much from them, and are excited to implement the skills that they have taught us in our future careers.

 ### REFERENCES